ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_client_authentication.md

 }
 ```

-In addition to the requirements for [Self-signed JWT Client Authentication](#self-signed-jwt-client-authentication), the `client_id` is the ID of the Data Holder obtained from the CDR Register.
+In addition to the requirements for [Self-signed JWT Client Authentication](#self-signed-jwt-client-authentication), the `client_id` is the `Data Holder Brand ID` as issued by CDR Register.

 ### Data Recipients calling Data Holders